Grim Reaper (Marvel Comics): Powers and abilities

 Eric Williams initially possessed a techno-scythe, which could create energy blasts.
 He could spin his scythe at rapid speeds, project plasma blasts, and fire electric stun shocks.
 Williams now wields an enchanted scythe capable of absorbing life energy from others.
 He later gained mystical abilities as well.
 His powers allow him to reanimate the dead, teleport himself or others, summon demons, create illusions, and perceive visual sensations.
 His physical strength, stamina, and durability were slightly heightened beyond the human body's natural limitations.

 Reception

 Graeme McMillan of Newsarama described the relationship between Eric Williams and Simon Williams as one of the best sibling rivalries in comic books.

 Other versions

 Earth X

-An alternate universe variant of the Grim Reaper from Earth-9997 appears in Earth X.
+An alternate universe version of the Grim Reaper from Earth-9997 appears in Earth X.

 JLA/Avengers

 The Grim Reaper appears in JLA/Avengers.

 The Last Avengers Story

-An alternate universe variant of Grim Reaper, William Maximoff, from Earth-9511 appears in The Last Avengers Story.
+An alternate universe version of Grim Reaper, William Maximoff, from Earth-9511 appears in The Last Avengers Story.